 HB267s creates a criminal justice coordinating council in each judicial district to review criminal justice issues in the district and develop policies and practices to address those issues.
 The council may apply for grants for their members to address the issues.
-HB267s imposes reporting requirements and oversight.
+HB267ss imposes reporting requirements and oversight.
+However, HB267ss does not contain any appropriation to fund the grants.

-In addition, HB267s creates the framework for data-sharing among criminal justice agencies.
+In addition, HB267ss creates the framework for data-sharing among criminal justice agencies.